matthew-brett/pydagogue/develop_windows.rst

 * On the same line, I'm used to command-tab for switching programs on the mac.
   I got this effect via a `lifehacker post`_.
 As I had already mapped the control key to the command key, I just needed ``LCtrl & Tab::AltTab`` in an autohotkey_ script.
-Putting into my startup folder loaded in at login.
+Putting the ``remap.ahk`` script file into my startup folder caused it to be loaded at login.
 * I depend heavily on knowing which branch I am on when using git.
 This is the what the ``git-completion`` bash routines do; posh-git_ does the equivalent for powershell.